SeleniumHQ/selenium-ide/docs/plugins/requests.md

 ## Requests from the IDE

-Requests from the IDE are different in keys and structure, the IDE has a router that takes care of nested routing (e.g. `uri: /path/to/nested/uri`).
-In order to avoid plugin developers from developing their own router, or implementing one, a different approach was taken.
+Requests from the IDE differ in keys and structure, the IDE has a router that takes care of nested routing (e.g. `uri: /path/to/nested/uri`).
+In order to avoid plugin developers from developing or implementing their own router, a different approach was taken.

 ```js
 {